alekswebnet/pdfjs-viewer-element/README.md

 `src` - Path to pdf file

-`viewer-path` - Path to PDF.js prebuilt
+`viewer-path` - Path to PDF.js [prebuilt](http://mozilla.github.io/pdf.js/getting_started/)

-`locale` - Language of the interface, see [all l10n files](https://github.com/mozilla/pdf.js/tree/master/l10n)
+`locale` -  Specifies which language to use in the viewer UI.
+For a list of the available locales, see [all l10n files](https://github.com/mozilla/pdf.js/tree/master/l10n)

 `text-layer` - Text layer, that is used for text selection